leonardkrief/miniRT/README.md

 # miniRT

-Discover my miniRT, a simple CPU-based raytracer.
+Welcome to my simple CPU-based raytracer

 ## How to use ?
 This program is compatible with Mac and Linux based systems